mmmarinho/ROS2_Tutorial/docs/source/workspace_setup.rst

    echo "source ~/ros2_tutorial_workspace/install/setup.bash" >> ~/.bashrc
    source ~/.bashrc

 However, since our workspace is currently empty, there's not much we can do with it.
-Let's start to add some content.
+Let's add some content.